Laurelwood Elementary School Home

 whose PARENTS and COMMUNITY:

-• Support the vision and mission of the school.
+• Support and trust the vision and mission of the school.

-• Value diversity and treat others with respect.
+• Appreciate diversity and treat others with respect.

 • Participate actively in the education of our children.